r-radwan/Artificial-Intelligence-Project/BITI1113/README.md

 There are 3 types of recommendation system: content-based, collaborative and popularity but we have only used content-based and popularity in our project.

-I’ll then show you how to analyze our content based engine dataset using Keras and TensorFlow.
+I’ll then show you how to train our dataset for Popularity based Recommender System model using Popularity filtering algorithm and Content based Recommender System model using Cosine Similarity.

+**Popularity filtering - Popularity recommendation model**

+How do we use this matrix for a recommendation?
+We now need to calculate the similarity of one title to another.
+We are going to use cosine similarity.
+We want to calculate the cosine similarity of each item with every other item in the dataset.
+So we just pass the title_matrix as argument.